Living in Newport News, VA

 Because Newport News, VA, generally enjoys mild weather, residents spend a lot of time outside.
 The city is home to over 30 lakes, public boat ramps and parks, the largest of which is the aptly named Newport News Park.
 As the second largest city-run park in the country, Newport News Park boasts 8,100 acres of public space that appeals to a number of interests including outdoor recreation, wildlife observation, and brushing up on some history with the park's collection of Civil War artifact; it even includes two 18-hole golf courses.
 Some Newport News real estate surrounds this expansive green space, providing daily access to the park.

 Shopping and Dining

 Living in a Newport News neighborhood means easy access to retail establishments and eateries because it's considered the shopping and dining hub of the entire Hampton Roads region.
-City Center, which is a newer development that features numerous retail and dining options, has been dubbed the "new" downtown and is one example of how city officials and businesses have revitalized parts of the area in recent years.
+A newer development that features numerous retail and dining options, City Center at Oyster Point has been dubbed the "new" downtown, and is one example of how city officials and businesses have revitalized parts of the area in recent years.
 Residents can also still find plenty of action in the historic downtown, where the urban environment features high-rise office and apartment complexes with retail and other consumer-facing businesses on the ground floor.

 Newport News Homes

 Attached homes and multifamily rentals are popular options for the state's eighth largest city, but numerous other options are available.
 In one area, English cottage-style homes were built to house shipbuilders during wartime, and those historic homes still serve residents today.
 Whatever you may be looking for in a great community—shopping, dining, cultural arts, outdoor activities, or educational opportunities—homes for sale in Newport News provides access to it all.